isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

             "hw-address": "aa:bb:cc:dd:ee:fe",
             "client-classes": [ "reserved_class" ]
         }],
-        # It is replaced by the "reservations-global"
+        # It is replaced by the "reservations-global",
-        # "reservations-in-subnet" and "reservations-out-of-pool" parameters.
+        # "reservations-in-subnet", and "reservations-out-of-pool" parameters.
-        # Specify if the server should lookup global reservations.
+        # Specify if the server should look up global reservations.
         "reservations-global": true,
-        # Specify if the server should lookup in-subnet reservations.
+        # Specify if the server should look up in-subnet reservations.
         "reservations-in-subnet": false,
         # Specify if the server can assume that all reserved addresses
         # are out-of-pool.
 It can be ignored because "reservations-in-subnet"